mikejohnson51/hydrofab/README.md

 ### Functional Vision
 The following describe a vision for the functionality that should be included in the package in the long run.

-##### Subsetting
-The NHDPlus is a very large dataset both spatially and in terms of the number of attributes it contains.
-Subsetting utilities will provide network location discovery, network navigation, and data export utilities to generate spatial and attribute subsets of the NHDPlus dataset.

-##### Indexing
-One of the most important roles of the NHDPlus is as a connecting network for ancillary data and models.
-The first step in any workflow that uses the network like this is indexing relevant data to the network.
-A number of methods for indexing exist, they can be broken into two main categories: linear referencing and catchment indexing.
-Both operate on features represented by points, lines, and polygons. `nhdplusTools` should eventually support both linear and catchment indexing.

 ##### Refactoring
 The `nhdplusTools` package was started based on a set of tools to refactor the